 - Public Services

-The next meeting of the Stanfield City Council will be a Public Hearing on the completion of the Water System Improvements Project on July 15th, 2014 at the City Council Chambers on 150 West Coe Avenue.
-The agenda can be found here.
+The next meeting of the Stanfield City Council will be held on August 26th, 2014 at the City Council Chambers on 150 West Coe Avenue.
+The agenda will be posted here when available.

 New City Newsletter